 There are two significant points relating to practice.
 First of all, regular practice is the only way to get better.
 The second point is that practice is only beneficial if the student is engaged.

 It is important to approach this with some flexibility.
 For instance, if the student is resisting practice times or taking shortcuts, the content of the practice should be reviewed.

 It is always possible to add some variety.
-Talk to the child and find out which parts of practicing are the most enjoyable.
-A child will have difficulty retaining information and improving their playing skills if they are not enjoying what they are doing.
+For instance, talk to the child and find out which parts of practicing are the most enjoyable.
+It’s worth noting, a child will have difficulty retaining information and improving their playing skills if they are not enjoying what they are doing.

 The parent’s involvement with the child is very helpful, especially when they are young.
 Making practice an enjoyable habit is ideal.
-The length of the practice should match the child’s interest, goals and attention span.
+Above all, the length of the practice should match the child’s interest, goals and attention span.

 Recommended article: Should my child practice piano everyday?